Get £100 cashback on 3%-ish

 - There's a risk you won't get your money back

-While for many it's worked well, the primary risk is, of course, not being repaid if people you've lent the money to don't pay it back.
+While for many it's worked well, the primary risk is, of course, not being repaid if people or companies you've lent the money to don't pay it back.

 - The rate lenders quote isn't guaranteed

 The lenders in this guide quote expected interest rates, but the actual rate you get could be less, for example, if part of the money you lent isn't repaid (and there's no provision fund to cover it), or if a borrower repays part of your loan early.